Gofanz17/demoproject/README.md

 # [Project 1 : Scrape Table Attribute from Website](https://github.com/Gofanz17/porto_project/tree/main/scrapping)
 * Created a dataset (.csv file) from website with python using BeautifulSoup
+* Python library were used for scrapping :
+* - numpy
+* - pandas
+* - BeautifulSoup